duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 1. The name of a function you have so far found most useful
 1. One thing you want to learn next on your programming journey
 ```

+> ## Bonus: Dynamically updating text using mini R chunks
+> Sometimes, you want to describe your data or results (like our plot) to the audience in text but the data and results may still change as you work things out.
+R Markdown offers an easy way to do this dynamically, so that the text updates as your data or results change!
+>
+> Say we want to get the number of countries present in our dataset.
+> Previously, we learned about the `distinct()` function that returns distinct values.
+> There's a very similar function called `n_distinct()` that returns instead the _number of_ distinct values:
+>
+>
+> ~~~
+> n_countries <- smoking %>%
+>   select(country) %>%
+>   n_distinct()
+> ~~~
+> {: .language-r}
+> Now, all we need to do is reference the values we just computed to describe our
+plot.
+To do this, we enclose each value in one set of backticks
+(`` `r some_R_variable_name ` ``), while the ``r`` part once again
+indicates that it's a chunk of R code.
+When we knit our report, R will
+automatically fill in the values we just created in the above code chunk.
+Note
+that R will automatically update these values every time our data might change
+(if we were to decide to drop or add countries to this  analysis, for example).
+>
+> ```
+> There are `r n_countries ` countries in our dataset.
+> ```
+> Try knitting the document and see what happens!
+{: .callout}

 # Applying it to your own data